keboola/connection-docs/overview/tutorial/load/index.md

 {: .image-popup}
 ![Screenshot -- Upload CSV file](/overview/tutorial/load/csv-import-upload-before.png)

-Once the upload is finished (you'll get a notification) go back to the *CSV import* (you can use navigation on the top) and repeat the process for the other 3 tables (create configuration, change destination, upload file).
+Once the upload is finished (you will get a notification), go back to the *CSV import* (you can use navigation on the top) and repeat the process for the other three tables (create configuration, change destination, upload file).

 {: .image-popup}
 ![Screenshot -- Upload CSV file progress](/overview/tutorial/load/csv-import-upload.png)